Assets in Search

 First Iteration (Option One)

-Wireframes that adhere to Product’s Design Requirement
+Wireframes that adhere to Product Manager’s Design Requirement

 When a user selects an Asset Type’s dropdown, a list of all Assets in this Asset Type are shown.